 Event Solo Cellist

 Ben is a popular performer for celebrations and events.
-He creates an enchanted atmosphere for weddings, art openings, non-profit and business receptions and more.
+He creates an enchanted atmosphere for weddings, art openings, nonprofit and business receptions, and more.

 Event Music Coordinator